yuulive/hfkhv/README.md

 pgfine migrate
 ```

-Two extra tables will be created additionaly to the tables defined in the pgfine project:
+Two extra tables will be created:

 - `pgfine_objects`: contains a list of managed pgfine objects and their hashes.
 - `pgfine_migrations`: Contains a list of executed migrations.
 Selecting the max value should reveal the current state of database.
 The first migration will be inserted as empty string.